Man who created Indian school mural in '75: I'll cover it

-The 800-student Saugatuck district discussed the issue Monday during a school board meeting held by video conference.
-The superintendent and board president last week said it's time to reexamine the Indians nickname.
+The 800-student Saugatuck district discussed the nickname Monday during a school board meeting held by video conference.
+The superintendent and board president last week said it's time to reexamine it.

 “I’m considering doing that labor, doing that work with no charge at all and I’m also considering, depending on the vote and the community at large, painting a new logo at no charge,” John Fox, a member of the Pokagon Band of Potawatomi, told the board.